 On May 17, 2013, Bruin Harmony competed in Spring Sing for its fifth time.
 Not only did Bruin Harmony win Best A Cappella Entry, but Bruin Harmony took home the "whole enchilada" with the Best Overall Performance in any category with a sexy rendition of "Ignition (Remix)" by R. Kelly.
 This is the first time in 15 years that an a cappella group has won the whole competition.
 We are humbled, surprised, and thrilled to have received such an honor.

 Over the years, Bruin Harmony has continually produced and released new and innovative pieces of music.
 In 2014, Bruin Harmony, recorded it's first single: "Timber" by the illustrious artist Ke$ha.
 With the myriad of good reception received from the public, the group continued its stride for newer songs to be released for the public.
 Thus, in 2016, Back in Business was released; an album full of passion, hard work, and love from the boys of Bruin Harmony showcasing the growth of the group as musicians and family members alike.
 But it doesn't stop there.

-Today, Bruin Harmony is still a young group, but it's become one of the premier a cappella groups on the West Coast.
-Bruin Harmony continues to work hard, sing well, and have fun doing it.
+Today, Bruin Harmony's been around for nearly 13 years, but they're just getting started!
+Having become one of the premier a cappella groups on the West Coast, Bruin Harmony continues to work hard, sing well, and have fun doing it.
 Given how much they've accomplished so far, look forward to seeing more exciting things from these talented boys in the future.

 "Bruin Harmony is a lightning rod of galvanized a cappella steel, ready to shatter your eardrums with dude on dude on male on man on dude on man on beau on bro on dude on guy on sheep on guy a cappella goodness.
 11/10.
 Would recommend."